Inter.co Stadium: Design

 Heineken announced a partnership with multiple MLS teams on November 12, 2014, including Orlando City, making Heineken the official beer of the team as well as giving Heineken naming rights to the ground level bar on the south side of the stadium.
 In addition to the announcement, a new rendering of the south side from inside the stadium was released.

 Panasonic was announced as the team's "Official Technology Partner" on December 17, 2014, in exchange for Panasonic providing on-field and fascia LED boards, the main scoreboard on the south end of the field, and dozens of flat panel TV screens throughout the stadium in suites, offices and work areas.
 In addition, Panasonic provides security cameras, control room and other key components for the new stadium.

-The stadium includes 49 rainbow-colored seats in Section 12 as a memorial that honors the victims of the 2016 Orlando nightclub shooting.
+The stadium includes 49 rainbow-colored seats in Section 12 as a memorial that honors the victims of the 2016 Pulse nightclub shooting.